EFL League One

-The English Football League One, known as Sky Bet League One for sponsorship reasons, or simply League One, is a professional association football league in England.
-EFL League One is the second-highest division of the English Football League and the third tier overall in the English football league system, after the Premier League and the EFL Championship.
-It is contested by 24 clubs.
+The English Football League One is the second-highest division of the English Football League and the third tier overall in the English football league system, after the Premier League and the EFL Championship.
+It is contested by 24 professional clubs.

 Introduced in the 2004–05 English football season as Football League One, it is a rebrand of the former Football League Second Division.

 Burton Albion currently hold the longest tenure in the division following relegation from the Championship at the end of the 2017–18 season.
-There are nine former Premier League clubs currently competing in this division: Barnsley (1997–98), Blackpool (2010–11), Bolton Wanderers (1995–96, 1997–98, and 2001–12), Bradford City (1999–2001), Cardiff City (2013-14 and 2018-19), Huddersfield Town (2017–19), Luton Town (2023–24), Reading (2006–08 and 2012–13), and Wigan Athletic (2005–13).
+There are nine former Premier League clubs currently competing in this division: Barnsley (1997–98), Blackpool (2010–11), Bradford City (1999–2001), Huddersfield Town (2017–2019), Leicester City, Luton Town (2023–24), Reading (2006–2008 and 2012–13), Sheffield Wednesday and Wigan Athletic (2005–2013).

-Structure
+Map

 There are 24 clubs in this division.
 Each club plays each of the others twice.
 Three points are awarded for a win, one for a draw, and none for a loss.
 At the end of the season a table of the final League standings is determined, based on the following criteria in this order: points obtained, goal difference, goals scored, an aggregate of the results between two or more clubs (ranked using the previous three criteria), most matches won, most goals scored away from home, fewest "penalty points" based on yellow and red cards received, followed by fewest straight red cards for certain offences.
 If two or more teams are still tied after examining all of these criteria, they will share the higher place between them.
 The only exception would be if the tied teams span the boundary between 2nd and 3rd, 6th and 7th, or 20th and 21st place, in which case one or more play-off matches would be arranged between the tied clubs.

 At the end of each season the top two clubs, together with the winner of the play-offs between the clubs which finished in the third to sixth positions, are promoted to the EFL Championship and are replaced by the three clubs that finished at the bottom of that division.

-Similarly, the four clubs that finished at the bottom of EFL League One are relegated to EFL League Two and are replaced by the top three clubs and the club that won the fourth to seventh place play-offs in that division.
+The four clubs that finish at the bottom of EFL League One are relegated to EFL League Two.
+They are replaced by the top three clubs and the club that won the fourth to seventh place play-offs in League Two.

-Current members

 Note: Table lists in alphabetical order.